Nakamura copper tamagoyaki pan image courtesy of Shokunin. Orig Posted: Feb 16, 21, Updated: Nov 13, 22

 - Aluminum/stainless steel (induction)

 Everything you might be wondering about a tamagoyaki pan prior to buying one.

 - The vast majority of the pans are made of iron although aluminum to stainless steel options are also available.

-- Copper pans are the most expensive although that is common for copper cookware which are known for their great thermal conductivity.
+- Copper pans are known for their great thermal conductivity.